-Welcome | Get started | Dive into Lino | Contribute | Topics | Reference | More
+Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Introduction to choicelists

 A choicelist is an ordered in-memory list of choices.
-Each choice has a value, a text and a optionally a name.
+Each choice has a value, a text and optionally a name.
 The value of a choice is what is stored in the database.
 The text is what the user sees.
 It is usually translatable.
 The name can be used to refer to a given choice from program code.

 Whenever in plain Django you use a choices attribute on a database field, in Lino you probably prefer using a ChoiceList instead.

-You can use a choicelist for much more than filling the choices attribute of a database field.
+You can use a choicelist for more than filling the choices attribute of a database field.
 You can display a choicelist as a table (using show in a doctest or by adding it to the main menu).
 You can refer to individual choices programmatically using their name.
 You can subclass the choices and add application logic.

 >>> from lino import startup